Contact the Music Graduate Office

 - by two semesters of performance study as a graduate elective.
 The grade in each semester of performance study must be B or higher.

-Option no. 1 (auditioning before a faculty committee) may be used only during the first two semesters of enrollment (not including summers).
-Students should read this description of the audition standards and procedures for each area.
+Option no. 1 (auditioning before a faculty committee) may be used only during the first two semesters of enrollment.
+Students should consult the appropriate performance departmentchair for detailed information on the required level (click here for more details).